 - The stat is recalculated as the original out-of-battle stat multiplied by the ratio corresponding to the new stat stage.
+If we're raising the stat, it's capped at 999; if we're lowering the stat, it's bumped up to 1 if it ends up at zero.
 So far, so good.

-- If the stat being modified is the player's Pokémon's, the badge boost is applied to all of its stats that you have the corresponding badge for.
+- If the stat being modified is the player's Pokémon's, the badge boost is applied to all of its stats that you have the corresponding badge for, capped at 999.
 This is not as expected.
 It means your other stats get re-boosted if you have the right badge.

 - If the Pokémon whose turn it is not is paralyzed, its Speed is quartered.
 This means if one of your other stats is lowered, your Speed will get quartered again if you're paralyzed.
 This is obviously not the intended effect.
 Worse still, because this applies to the Pokémon whose turn it is not, this will happen to the opponent when you raise one of your own stats, and vice versa.